WebPredict/angular-2-interview-questions/README.md

 A: verifying some field using some asynchronous call (perhaps a server call)… return a `Promise<ValidationResult>` from your validator.
 When creating a FormControl object, you can pass an asynchronous validator into the constructor (e.g. `new FormControl(‘value’, syncValidator, asyncValidator)`).

+## Architecture Questions:

+**What is a good use case for ngrx/store?**

+A: complex application state management requirements, involving asynchronous requests to update state…

+**What would be a good use case for having your own routing module?**

+A: An application whose requirements imply having many routes, and potentially route guards, and child routes.

+## API Questions:

+**What does this line do?**
+  `@HostBinding('[class.valid]') isValid;`

+A: Applies the css class ‘valid’ to whatever is using this directive conditionally based on the value of isValid.

+**Why would you use renderer methods instead of using native element methods?**

+A: Potentially if you’re rendering to something besides the browser, e.g. rendering native elements on a mobile device, or server side rendering (?).

+**What is the point of calling renderer.invokeElementMethod(rendererEl, methodName)?**

+A: To invoke a method on a particular element but avoid direct DOM access (so we don’t tie our code just to the browser).

+**How would you control size of an element on resize of the window in a component?**

+A:
+`@HostListener('window:resize', ['$event'])
+onResize(event: any) {
+    this.calculateBodyHeight();
+}`

+**What would be a good use for NgZone service?**

+A: Running an asynchronous process outside of Angular (?)

+**How would you protect a component being activated through the router?**

+A: Route Guards

+**How would you insert an embedded view from a prepared TemplateRef?**

+PA: `viewContainerRef.createEmbeddedView(templateRef);`